mchlksk/highlight/README.md

 Installation instructions:

   1. (optional) edit Makefile according to your needs.
-  2. Type: 'make'
+  2. Type: `make'
-  3. Type: 'make install' as superuser
+  3. Type: `make install' as superuser

 Known bugs and limitations:
   * Input buffer for one line (including EOL) is limited to 16383 characters.